czheng78/Smile-Detect/README.md

 You need to have CMake installed on your computer in order to run this program.

-You will also need to include the text file CMakeLists.txt and an image named image.jpg in your folder.
+You will also need to include the text file CMakeLists.txt in your folder.

 Open Terminal and navigate to the folder that contains smiledetect.cpp and CMakeLists.txt.